 - Fill a large pot halfway with tepid water.
 Add the spices.

 - Add the chicken wings to the water mixture and bring to a boil.
 When they reach the boiling point, the chicken wings should float to the top and look puffy.
-Let them boil like that for an additional 15-20 mins.
+Let them boil like that for an additional 5-10 mins.

 - Line a baking sheet with tin foil and spray with cooking spray.
 Add wings to sheet pan.

-- Broil for 15-20 mins per side, flipping occasionally in between to desired crispness.
+- Broil for 10 mins or so per side, flipping occasionally in between to desired crispness.
 I like mine crispy.

 - While the wings are broiling, make the buffalo wing sauce.
 This is fairly simple.
 Add butter to a small saucepan.
 Add the Frank’s red hot.
 Stir until butter is melted.
 Done.
 If you like your wings spicier, add more Frank’s.

 - When the wings are crisped and browned (and they will shrink a bit, which is what you want), put them in a large bowl and toss with the buffalo sauce.